SBA 7(a) Loans

 Other SBA Loan Programs

-While the 7a loan program is an excellent choice for many small business owners, it's not right for everyone.
+While the 7(a) loan program is an excellent choice for many small business owners, it's not right for everyone.
 For businesses looking to get loans up to $350,000, the SBA 7a Small Loan might be a better fit.
-Just like typical 7a loans, 7a Small Loans can be used to purchase owner-occupied commercial real estate, to purchase equipment, and to pay for hiring and inventory.
-Unlike the regular 7a program, however, the Small Loan Program doesn't require nearly as much analysis of a company's cash flow, which often means loans can be approved much faster.
+Just like typical 7(a) loans, 7(a) Small Loans can be used to purchase owner-occupied commercial real estate, to purchase equipment, and to pay for hiring and inventory.
+However, unlike the regular 7(a) program, the Small Loan Program doesn't require nearly as much analysis of a company's cash flow.
+This often means loans can be approved much faster.

-In contrast, businesses looking for a slightly larger loan (up to $5.5 million) to fund larger commercial real estate projects may want to look into the SBA 504 Loan, which is designed specifically for purchasing existing properties, expanding current commercial real estate projects, and funding new construction for small businesses.
+In contrast, businesses looking for a slightly larger loan (up to $5.5 million) to fund larger commercial real estate projects may want to look into the SBA 504 Loan.
+This loan is designed specifically for purchasing existing properties, expanding current commercial real estate projects, and funding new construction for small businesses.

 Commercial Real Estate Loans, Inc. is the partner you need to help your small business truly come to life.
 Whether you're a small startup or an established company, we have the experience and expertise to give your business more financing options!